Table of Contents

 While the overall price range of Vonage is higher than MagicJack, this article attempts to find out, whether they truly deliver the services to match the higher price-tag.

 Vonage vs magicJack

 Plans and Pricing

-MagicJack needs a one-time ATA investment of $59.95.
-MagicJack Go (the latest version) can be plugged in directly into any wall power source or computer.
+MagicJack needs a one-time ATA investment of $59.95. magicJack GO can be plugged in directly into any wall power source or computer.
 By contrast, Vonage provides the Black phone box which plugs into your (wired) Internet and a hand-set completely free!